IntersectMBO/cardano-updates/blog/2025-03-11-performance-and-tracing.md

 ### Infrastructure

 When creating the Plutus memory scaling benchmarks, we developed so-called 'playground' profiles for the workbench.
 These allow for easier dynamic change of individual profile parameters, building a resulting benchmark setup including
 Plutus script calibration, and observing the effect in a short local cluster run.
-Applying these changes to established profiles is stricly forbidden, as this puts comparability with past benchmarks at risk.
+Applying these changes to established profiles is strictly forbidden, as it would put comparability with past benchmarks at risk.
 So by introducing this separation, we keep that safety guarantee, while still lifting it somewhat for the development cycle only.

 ### Tracing